gcc-mirror/gcc/README.md

 contributions to the GNU Compiler Collection ([GCC]).

 Candidate features currently on this site are listed below.
-The checked items indicate features that are deemed sufficiently functional submitted to the relevant GCC developer mailing list for review.
+The checked items indicate features that have been submitted to the relevant GCC developer mailing list for review.
 We welcome user feedback from testing these features.
 Unchecked itmes are insufficiently mature to submit to GCC.
-We welcome code via [pull request] for any listed features or other unsupported features of the draft Fortran 2015 standard:
+We welcome code contributions via [pull request] for any listed features or other unsupported features of the draft Fortran 2015 standard:

 - [X] The [teams branch] with experimental support for Fortran 2015 teams.